-The data needed to verify whether this pattern exists are not readily available.
-In particular, per capita output numbers going back to the eighteenth century exist for only a limited number of countries.
-Although it is not possible to say whether transition periods have become shorter over time, there is strong evidence that late starters have been able to double their incomes in far shorter time periods compared to earlier starters.
+The data needed to verify whether this pattern exists are not readily available because per capita income estimates going back to the eighteenth century exist for only a limited number of countries.
+Thus, it is not possible to say whether transition periods have become shorter over time.
+There is, however, strong evidence that late starters have been able to double their incomes in far shorter time periods than earlier starters.